boundary/pulse-api-cli/docs/examples.md

+## Examples

-Sample usage of some the Boundary CLIs
+Sample usage of selected Boundary CLIs

 ### Create a new metric definition
 **NOTE** It can take up to a minute to add a create a new metric in a Boundary account